Skip to content

 How to Get Started

-2. Watch Module 1 and Module 2 of the mandatory orientation training video
+2. Watch Module 1, Module 2, and Module 3 of the mandatory orientation training video.

 Once your CST application is submitted and approved, you will be placed in the pool of eligible CSTs ready for matching.
 You can learn more about the matching process in Module 2 of the orientation training.
 You will find additional resources and guidance documents linked at the bottom of this page.